 No- the jackpot is fixed at £25,000 in every draw.

 No- prize amounts are the same in every single draw regardless or ticket sales or the number of winners.

 How long do I have to claim prizes?

-You have 180 days from the date of the winning draw to claim Lotto prizes.
+You have 180 days from the date of a winning draw to come forward and claim prizes.

 How do I claim my prize?

 If you buy your ticket in-store, you can claim prizes of up to £50 from any All or Nothing retailer.
 For prizes up to £250 you will need to visit a Post Office, and for larger prize amounts you need to contact the Health Lottery directly.
 If you play online, prizes up to £2,000 will be paid straight into your account, otherwise you need to call the Health Lottery.

 Is All or Nothing a National Lottery game?